Executive Education Voices

 Executive Education Alumni Spotlights

-Read the success stories from JSOM alumni who earned their degree from the Jindal School of Management.
+Read the success stories from JSOM alumni who earned their degrees from the Jindal School of Management.
 These alumni are current professionals who share their insights about their experience and life after graduating from UT Dallas.

 Will McIntosh